 Novels in both The Osgoode Trilogy and The Trilogy of Remembrance have garnered excellent reviews.
 Final Paradox and A Trial of One in The Osgoode Trilogy have won numerous awards and The Drawing Lesson, the first in The Trilogy of Remembrance, won honorable mention in The New York Book Festival in 2011.

-Married in 1973, she and her husband live in Toronto and have three adult children, one grandson and a granddaughter expected later this year in August.
+Married in 1973, she and her husband live in Toronto and have three adult children, two grandsons and one granddaughter.